eclipse-hono/hono/site/content/user-guide/mqtt-adapter.md

 There is a subtle difference between the *device identifier* (*device-id*) and the *auth-id* a device uses for authentication.
 See [Device Identity]({{< relref "concepts/device-identity.md" >}}) for a discussion of the concepts.
 {{% /note %}}

+## Publishing Telemetry Data

+The MQTT adapter supports the publishing of telemetry data by means of MQTT *PUBLISH* packets using either QoS 0 or QoS 1.
+Using QoS 1 will result in the adapter sending an MQTT *PUBACK* packet to the client once the message has been settled with the *accepted* outcome by the AMQP 1.0 Messaging Network.

+This requires that

+* the AMQP 1.0 Messaging Network has capacity to process telemetry messages for the client's tenant and
+* the messages published by the client comply with the format defined by the Tenant API.

 ## Publish Telemetry Data (authenticated Device)

 * Topic: `telemetry`